 ChAdOx1 has also been shown to be a valuable stand-alone vaccine technology.
 The COVID-19 vaccine candidate AZD1222, formerly VTP-900, uses the ChAdOx1 nCoV vector which encodes the SARS-CoV-2 spike protein to induce high T cell immunogenicity and comparable B cell immunogenicity.
 A Phase 1 clinical trial of AZD1222 demonstrated that the product candidate had a favorable tolerability profile and also induced both humoral and cellular immune responses.
 In addition, homologous boosting increased the antibody responses.
-As of January 29, 2021, AstraZeneca has announced that AZD1222 has been granted emergency use authorization in the United Kingdom, India, Brazil and South Africa, among other countries.
+In November 2020, AstraZeneca announced that AZD1222 met its primary efficacy endpoint in Phase 3 clinical trials in the United Kingdom and Brazil.